Car Insurance FAQs

 You can call our 24-hour emergency assistance hotline at 6338 6200.

-- A photocopy of your sales agreement or de-registration letter from LTA, and
+- A copy of the de-registration letter from LTA

 Customer Service Group